hbjorgo/ATLib/README.md

 - Get product information
 - Get battery status
 - Get signal strength
+- Get date and time
+- Set date and time
 - Disable echo
+- Some modems may also support modem specific commands

 ## Supported modems:
-- SIMCOM SIM5320
-- Adafruit FONA 3G
+- Adafruit FONA 3G (based on SIMCOM SIM5320 chipset)
+- D-Link DWM-222 (based on Qualcomm MDM9225 chipset)
+- TP-LINK MA260 (based on a Qualcomm chipset)
 * Other modems may work using one of the implementations above

+# Events
+- Incoming call
+- Missed call
+- SmsReceived (not fully implemented)

 ## Usage
 Install as NuGet package